Case study 1

 Redesigning the website

-With the system in place, the redesign covered the full site across seven phased rollouts across homepage, landing pages, solution and product pages, navigation and footer.
+With the system in place, the redesign covered the full site in seven phased rollouts.
+Homepage, landing pages, solution and product pages, navigation and footer.

 The mobile plans pages previously existed as three separate pages: enterprise, government and small business.
-My approach was to keep the header, bottom content and lead generation form consistent across all segments and use a tab system to separate the product offerings.
+I kept the header, bottom content and lead generation form consistent across all segments and used a tab system to separate the product offerings.
 It had not been done on the platform before.
 It went live.

-On the NBN product page, the General Manager pushed to include the service qualification field immediately.
+On the NBN product page, the General Manager pushed to include service qualification so customers could confirm availability before committing to an enquiry.
 The business case was clear.
-Customers needed to confirm service availability before committing to an enquiry.
-I understood that and agreed.
-I implemented the field within the existing constraint and polished the visual treatment to sit consistently within the redesigned website.
+I implemented the field within the existing constraint and matched the visual treatment to the redesigned site.
 About a year later I designed the fuller solution.
-A dynamic result page that returned all qualifying services in a single view, grouped by product category.
+A dynamic result page returning all qualifying services in a single view, grouped by product category.

 Initial implementation